-While practising in New Zealand, Elizabeth gained experience in the insolvency, recoveries and enforcement area, representing major government and non-goverment clients, including insolvency practioners from global accountancy firms.
-She regularly appeared as Counsel in the High Court on bankrupcty and liquidation proceedings.
-In addition to her civil experience, Elizabeth worked as a Crown prosecutor in New Zealand.
-In that role, she appeared regularly as Counsel in the District Court and High Court conducting jury trials and other criminal hearings as Counsel.
+While practising in New Zealand, Elizabeth gained experience in the insolvency, recoveries and enforcement area, representing both insolvency practitioners and major government clients.
+In addition to her civil experience, Elizabeth worked as a Crown prosecutor in New Zealand, conducting jury trials and other criminal hearings as Counsel.

 Publications, articles and seminars

-“Eleventh Circuit overturn lower court ruling requiring arbitration in Florida” Matthew Gale and Elizabeth Meade (The Barrister, September 2018)
+‘Eleventh Circuit overturn lower court ruling requiring arbitration in Florida’ – Matthew Gale and Elizabeth Meade (The Barrister, September 2018)

 ‘Starting a civil fraud claim – a practical guide’ – Arish Bharucha and Elizabeth Meade (Lexis®PSL, March 2019)